Lisa Smith

 Instructions:

-Preheat your oven to 165°C. Line a baking sheet with parchment paper.
+1. Preheat your oven to 160°C (140°C fan) and line a baking sheet with parchment paper.

-In a large bowl, combine oats, pumpkin seeds, sunflower seeds, chia seeds, flaxseeds, and chopped almonds.
+2. In a large mixing bowl, combine rolled oats, pumpkin seeds, sunflower seeds, chia seeds, flaxseeds, and chopped almonds.

-Spread the mixture evenly on the prepared baking sheet, pressing it down slightly for clusters.
+5. Spread the mixture evenly onto the prepared baking sheet.